 British seaside piers date from the early 1800’s.
-Generations of holidaymakers and local residents have enjoyed visiting them.
+Generations of holidaymakers and local residents enjoy visiting them.

 The main pier building has a lovely dome, and stained-glass windows along the sides showing Brighton-related images.
-It’s totally free to walk along the pier and look at the Brighton scenery, and the pier is a great way to see the Brighton seafront.
+It’s totally free to walk along the pier and look at the Brighton scenery, and the pier is a great way to view the seafront.

 Read more about Brighton Pier

 You can also find piers in East Sussex at Hastings and Eastbourne and in West Sussex at Worthing and Littlehampton.
 Worthing Pier is certainly worth a visit and is the nearest to Steyning.

 This was the thirteenth pier to be built in England at a cost of £6,500.
 Designed by Sir Robert Rawlinson, it officially opened in April 1862.

 The Pier continues to bring enjoyment to visitors and residents.
 The Pavilion Theatre sits at the northern end and the recently renovated southern end pavilion has a good cafe.
 There’s an amusement arcade in the middle.